 - Your dashboard will show the new API now available.
 Your Client ID is ready for use!

-Unlike Picasa, Google Photos only supports back-end authentication.
-To set it up you will need to do the following:
+To set up authentication you will need to do the following:

 - Next, head over to Photonic → Authentication → Google Photos, then start the authentication: